-One can distinguish between at least three classes of arguments in favour of Silicon-on-Insulator nano-photonics: functionality and performance arguments, technological arguments and economical arguments.
+There are many arguments in favour of Silicon-on-Insulator nanophotonics: functionality and performance arguments, technological arguments and economical arguments.

 In terms of functionality and performance the SOI platform distinguishes itself from most planar waveguide platforms in terms of the high vertical index contrast.
 Combined with etching through the (thin) Silicon core the resulting waveguides have a high index contrast both vertically and horizontally.
-With this contrast the waveguide cross-section becomes very small and the inter-waveguide spacing can be very small before coupling effects occur.
+With this contrast the waveguide cross-section becomes very small and the interwaveguide spacing can be very small before coupling effects occur.
 Furthermore one can make virtually lossless curved waveguides with very small radii of curvature - down to a few micrometer - and this has a large impact on circuit layout.
 In terms of functional components the high index contrast has enormous merits for microcavities, which undoubtedly can be considered to be one of the most important generic components for passive and active functions.
 High index contrast is the key to achieve microcavities with small cavity volume and high cavity quality factor [4-5].
-The high confinement and field enhancement brought by high index contrast and by cavity effects can also be exploited in non-linear optical components so as to turn weak nonlinear effects into practical performance at low power levels.
+The high confinement and field enhancement brought by high index contrast and by cavity effects can also be exploited in non-linear optical components so as to turn weak non-linear effects into practical performance at low power levels.